Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Xylem.md

 **Showing one of the transport systems in plants.** - Combine food colouring with water transport in stem and flowers- you can then see where all the water goes!

-Last initially checked on 2023-02-15 by Amy Migunda (aom36@cam.ac.uk) and double-checked on
+Last initially checked on 2023-02-15 by Amy Migunda (aom36@cam.ac.uk) and double-checked on 2023-02-18 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->